iSumsoft»Computer Tweaks »How to Install New SSD for Your Aged Laptop without Reinstalling System

 Step 2: Remove the optical drive from your laptop.

-Remove the faceplate from the optical drive and then install it on your SSD drive caddy.
+Step 3: Transfer the faceplate from the optical drive to the SSD caddy.

 Transfer the faceplates

-Step 5: Format and partition a new SSD drive.
+Step 5: Format and partition the new SSD.

 New simple volume